weirdev/retcalc/README.md

 # Next Steps
 1. Extensibe "waterfall" of asset classes
-    - Each with different configurable returns, risks, and priority
+    - Each with different configurable returns, risks, and priority -- Done
-    - Each year assets reallocated
+    - Each year assets reallocated -- TODO